25 Healthy Air Fryer Recipes | Low-Calorie Dinners, Snacks & Sides

 Is air frying actually healthier than other cooking methods?

 Yes, for most foods.
-Air frying uses 70–80% less oil than deep frying, which significantly reduces calories from fat.
+Air frying uses approximately 70% less fat than deep frying, which significantly reduces calories from oil (Santos et al., 2017, European Journal of Lipid Science and Technology).
 Compared to oven roasting, it is similar in healthfulness but faster — which means less degradation of heat-sensitive nutrients.
 The key is what you put in the air fryer: lean proteins and vegetables will always be a healthier choice than breaded, battered, or heavily sauced items.

 What are the healthiest foods to cook in an air fryer?